Quantum Algorithm Implementations for Beginners: Quantum State Preparation

 \subsection{Four qubit state preparation}

-From the above results that any two-qubit state requires $1$ CNOT gate, any two-qubit operator requires three CNOT gates, and the Schmidt decomposition, we see that we should be able to write a circuit initializating any four-qubit state with only $9$ CNOT gates in total, along with $17$ one-qubit gates.
-This represents the second most simple case of the Schmidt decomposition, which we write in combinantion with our generic expression for $2$-qubit gates as shown in Fig.~\ref{fig:four_qubit}.
+For efficient four qubit state preparation we use the recipe in Ref.\cite{plesch2011quantum}.
+Results in the previous sections show that any two-qubit state requires $1$ CNOT gate, any two-qubit operator requires three CNOT gates, and the Schmidt decomposition of a four qubit state requires two CNOT gates .
+From this we see that we should be able to write a circuit initializing any four-qubit state with only $9$ CNOT gates in total, along with $17$ one-qubit gates.
+This represents the second most simple case of the Schmidt decomposition, which we write in combination with our generic expression for $2$-qubit gates as shown in Fig.~\ref{fig:four_qubit}.

 The above circuit naturally breaks down into four distinct stages, as shown by the separate groups surrounded by dashed lines.
 During the first stage, we initialize the first two qubits to a specific state relating to a Schmidt decomposition of the full $4$ qubit state.
 Stage two consists of two CNOT gates relating the first and last qubits.
 Stages three and four are generic circuits representing the unitary operators associated to the orthonormal bases in the Schmidt decomposition.